UK Youth Parliament: Governance

-Programme Committee
+Steering Group

-Decisions regarding the development and progression of the organisation is undertaken by the Programme Committee, made up of one MYP elected from each region and nation (known as "PCs"), for a 24-month term from 1 April to 31 March.
+Decisions regarding the development and progression of the organisation is undertaken by the Steering Group, made up of one former MYP elected from each region and nation (known as "SGs"), for a 24-month term.
 Their main focus is "key decisions relating to the membership and the programme of work, within the given strategic boundaries".

 They aim to meet bi-monthly, with additional meetings when required in the lead up to busy events, such as the House of Commons sitting and the Annual Conference.

 The name of the group was changed from Procedures Group to Steering Group in November 2019 in order to reflect the groups varied responsibilities better.
-It was later changed in 2025 to Programme Committee to reflect organisational changes made under NYA guardianship.
+It was later changed in 2025 to Programme Committee to reflect organisational changes made under NYA guardianship and changed back to the Steering Group in 2026.

-The Current Programme Committee Members (2024-26) are as follows: